GrimReaperG/exercises/full-stack.md

  - Implement a solution that stores all data entirely in-memory and in-process (do not use Redis or a similar memory store, and do not write to disk).
 Make sure to manage the size of the process heap to avoid OOM exceptions.
  - Include an automated benchmark suite that measures the performance of your solution.
 Suggest some ways to improve performance.
  - Support receiving messages via SMTP.

+## Evaluation Criteria

+You will be primarily evaluated on the following points:

+- Functional correctness.
+- Implementation clarity and extensibility.
+- Performance-mindedness, if applicable.
+- Thoroughness of tests, if applicable.

+Good luck!